-Philippines president Rodrigo Duterte is running a deadly, merciless drug war— and president Donald Trump is all for it.
+Philippines president Rodrigo Duterte is running a deadly, merciless drug war— and President Donald Trump loves it.

-And make no mistake, Duterte’s drug war is a real war… a war that kills people.
+And make no mistake, Duterte’s drug war is a real war… a war that so far has killed at least 7,000 people.

-Duterte’s targets are the 3-4 million Filipinos he describes as drug pushers or drug addicts.
+Duterte’s drug war targets are millions of Filipinos he describes as drug pushers or drug addicts.

 “I have to slaughter these idiots for destroying my country,” President Duterte says.

 “Hitler massacred three million Jews.
 Now, there are three million drug addicts.
 I’d be happy to slaughter them,” Duterte said after returning from a presidential trip to Vietnam.

 Before becoming president, Duterte was mayor of a place called Davao City.